-'I had to do something': Auckland retiree and cancer patient fought off knife attacker
+'I had to do something': Auckland retiree and cancer patient fought knife attacker

 His wife has been away on a trip back to South Korea for a month now, and Lee is for the moment unwilling to leave his property.

-"Since the incident I've become very cautious so I don't' want to open the gate, open the door.
+"Since the incident I've become very cautious so I don't want to open the gate, open the door.
 Even in daytime I close the curtain here.
 I don't want to go out for a walk because I'm frightened.
 At the moment I am alone by myself."

 The 66-year-old immigrated from South Korea in 1990 and has lived in Auckland and Christchurch.
 He has two adult daughters with their own families - one who lives in South Auckland and the other in South Korea.